Dear SaaStr: Should I Tell VCs How Much I Want Them to Invest?

 - It tells a VC how much you need to get to the next level (it simplifies your entire business plan into one number), and

-- It tells me if you are in their sandbox or not.
+- It tells them if you are in their sandbox or not.

 Telling me you need $750k tells me one thing. $2m another. $5m yet more. $10m tells me you are really ready to scale.
 Which is too late a stage for me, but not many others.